AndrewCharltonJones/545-Data-Curation-repository/README.md

 # 545-Data-Curation-Repository
 	This repisitory contains: 4 Branches
  	The Main Branch contains:
- 	An essay that is an overview of the metadata and data collected here.
+ 	Repository Report: Essay that is an overview of the metadata and data collected here and discusses the Paradisec repository.
-  	This is essay is available in PDF and word formats.
+  	This essay is available in PDF and word formats.

- 	An essay discussing the Paradisec Repisitory.
- 	One branch contains the metadata
+ 	Metadata branch contains the metadata
-  	One Branch contains the raw data
+  	Raw Data Branch contains the raw data
-  	One branch contains the processed data
+  	Processed Data branch contains the processed data